 Arriving to Disneyland early in the morning, before park opening is essential to an efficient day.
 In this post, we share strategy and rope drop tips for California’s busiest theme park, including what time to arrive, which attractions to prioritize, and more.
-We also offer speculation as to how this will all change when Star Wars: Galaxy’s Edge opens in Summer 2019.
+(Updated November 1, 2022.)

 However, since the turnstiles usually admit guests before park opening, Disney fans have demarcated the two times with the ‘rope drop’ term.
 If it’s easier, just think of “rope drop” as “first thing in the morning” at Disneyland.
 In addition to rope drop being a time, it’s also a verb (“we’re rope dropping Mr. Toad’s Wild Ride”).